robtweed/qewd-transform-json-editor/README.md

 Google Group for discussions, support, advice etc: [http://groups.google.co.uk/group/enterprise-web-developer-community](http://groups.google.co.uk/group/enterprise-web-developer-community)

+Special thanks to the Ripple Foundation [http://rippleosi.org  ](http://rippleosi.org) for support and funding of this project.

 ## Background

 This is a browser-based editor for creating, developing and testing qewd-transform-json template objects.